 Livebearers (Family Poeciliidae)

-The most common types of livebearers are cultured in numerous color and finnage varieties and belong to two genera, Poecilia, which includes the guppies and mollies, and Xiphophorus (Figure 6), which includes the platies, swordtails, and variatus.
-Interspecific hybridization (reproduction between species) between the platies, swordtails, and variatus is believed to account for the many varieties currently in production.
+The most common types of livebearers are cultured in numerous color and finnage varieties and belong to two genera, Poecilia, which includes the guppies (Figure 16) and mollies (Figure 17), and Xiphophorus, which includes the platies (Figure 18), variatus (Figure 19), and swordtails (Figure 20).
+Interspecific hybridization (reproduction between species) between the platies, variatus, and swordtails is believed to account for the many varieties currently in production.
 These are small species (< 140 mm or 5.5 in).